At a Glance

 Some tips for your application 🫡

-Highlight Relevant Experience: Make sure to emphasise your lived experience of mental health treatment and any previous work in behavioral health services.
-This is crucial for the ACT Peer Recovery Specialist role.
+Highlight Relevant Experience: Make sure to emphasise your lived experience of mental health treatment and any previous work or volunteer roles in behavioural health services.
+This is crucial for the ACT Peer Recovery Specialist position.

 How to prepare for a job interview at Northwestern Community Services Board